 - Do you want a ryokan with breakfast and dinner included?
 Or do you prefer a wide selection of restaurants nearby?

 - What style of accommodation, traditional Japanese ryokan or an international property?
 If you’re planning to try a traditional room do you require a private bathroom, some of them are shared?

 - Are there specific Hakone sights and attractions you want to be located near?

 - And of course budget.
 Many properties in Hakone are on the pricey side it’s somewhere you stay for the experience or a short getaway rather than as a base for an extended stay.
 When comparing prices do note that some include 2 daily meals in that rate and use of the onsen facilities.

 For our preferences, I would narrow it three areas of Hakone with a long history of onsen, either Hakone Yamote, Lake Ashi or Gora.
 If you’re using the Hakone Free Pass all of these areas can be accessed using the included transport as many times as you wish over the 2 day period.

-There are some high end accommodation options that offer onsen in the room, if these are out of you budget but you would like to onsen in private or with the family look for one that offers ‘kashikiri-buro’ these are family baths that you can book and then lock the door for privacy.
+There are some high-end accommodation options that offer onsen in the room.
+If these are out of your budget but you would like to onsen in private or with the family look for one that offers ‘kashikiri-buro’ these are family baths that you can book and then lock the door for privacy.
 You get all the benefits of a private in-room onsen but at a much more affordable price.

 10 more things to do in Hakone